jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) the Director may retain a document while it is suspended.
 (5A) If notice of a proposed revocation of a maritime document or recognition of a document as a maritime document is given in accordance with section 51 either at the same time as the suspension of the document or recognition under this section is imposed or while the suspension is in force, the document or recognition to which the notice relates remains suspended until the Director finally decides whether to revoke the document or recognition under section 44.
 (6) The whole or any part of a maritime document, or the recognition of the whole or any part of a document recognised as a maritime document, may be suspended under this section.
-(7) Any person in respect of whom any decision is taken under this section may appeal against that decision to a District Court under section 424.
+(7) Any person in respect of whom any decision is taken under this section may appeal against that decision to the District Court under section 424.

 ### 44 Revocation of maritime documents
 (1) If, at any time after an investigation carried out to decide whether any action should be taken under section 43, the Director believes that any relevant maritime document or the recognition of a document as a maritime document should be revoked, the Director may revoke that document or the recognition of that document.
 (2) Where the Director proposes to revoke a maritime document or the recognition of a document as a maritime document, the Director shall give notice in accordance with section 51, which shall apply as if the proposed revocation were a proposed adverse decision under this Act.
 (3) Where a maritime document or recognition of a document as a maritime document has been revoked under this section, the holder shall forthwith surrender that document or notification of recognition of that document to the Director.
-(4) Any person in respect of whom any decision is taken under this section may appeal against that decision to a District Court under section 424.
+(4) Any person in respect of whom any decision is taken under this section may appeal against that decision to the District Court under section 424.

 ### 45 Amendment or revocation in other cases
 (1) The Director may,—